VANCOUVER METROPOLITAN SOCCER LEAGUE

 8.3.
-With the exception of the Masters’ Divisions, a substitute player must present to the referee a valid substitution slip upon entering the field of play.
+With the exception of the Masters’ Divisions, and U 21 and CAT at half time, a substitute player must present to the referee a valid substitution slip upon entering the field of play.

 The provisions of Article 6.5 of the By-Laws and Section 7.20 of the Rules and Regulations shall apply.

 9.1.
 The Board of Directors shall form a Player Discipline Committee.
 Such committee shall consist of three (3) members, including a member of the

 VMSL Board of Directors who shall act as chairman of the committee.